simularium/simulariumio/ui-templates/README.md

 Each custom data type has:
 * `python::module` - Python module
 * `python::object` - Python class for the object to populate
-* `parameters` - a mapping of names of members of the Python class to information about how to set them.
+* `parameters` - a dict of names of members of the Python class mapped to information about how to set them.
 For each:
   * `name` - the name to display next to the UI Input element
   * `data_type` - the data type to collect, either a base or custom data type
+  * `validation` - a regex to check the data against
-  * `description` - a description of this field to help the user
+  * `help` - additional information to help the user if the value doesn't match validation
+  * `description` - instructions for the user about how to fill this field
   * `required` - is this field required in order to submit?
+  * `has_default` - if this field isn't provided, is there a default value to use? (otherwise omit it) (only if required=false)
+  * `default` - default value to use for this field (only if required=false and has_default=true)
   * some types also have additional parameter information

 ### Main types